ACINQ/eclair/source/index.html.md

 "e4227601-38b3-404e-9aa0-75a829e9bec0"
 ```

-Pays a **BOLT11** invoice, in case of failure the payment will be retried up to `maxAttempts` times,
+Pays a **BOLT11** invoice.
+In case of failure, the payment will be retried up to `maxAttempts` times.
-default number of attempts is read from the configuration.
+Default number of attempts is read from the configuration.
 The API works in a fire-and-forget fashion where
 the unique identifier for this payment attempt is immediately returned to the caller.
 It's possible to add an
 extra `externalId` and this will be returned as part of the [payment data](#getsentinfo).